Negative temperature: Nuclear spins

 Since we started with over half the atoms in the spin-down state, this initially drives the system towards a 50/50 mixture, so the entropy is increasing, corresponding to a positive temperature.
 However, at some point, more than half of the spins are in the spin-up position.
 In this case, adding additional energy reduces the entropy, since it moves the system further from a 50/50 mixture.
 This reduction in entropy with the addition of energy corresponds to a negative temperature.

-In NMR spectroscopy, this corresponds to pulses with a pulse width of over 180° (for a given spin).
+In NMR spectroscopy, such spin flips correspond to pulses with pulse widths over 180° (for a given spin).
 While relaxation is fast in solids, it can take several seconds in solutions and even longer in gases and in ultracold systems; several hours were reported for silver and rhodium at picokelvin temperatures.
 It is still important to understand that the temperature is negative only with respect to nuclear spins.
 Other degrees of freedom, such as molecular vibrational, electronic and electron spin levels are at a positive temperature, so the object still has positive sensible heat.
 Relaxation actually happens by exchange of energy between the nuclear spin states and other states (e.g. through the nuclear Overhauser effect with other spins).